GPUOpen-LibrariesAndSDKs/Vulkan-Samples/samples/extensions/gpu_dispatch/README.md

 Available options:

-    hlsl                    instead of using GLSL shaders (compiled on-line), use the precompiled HLSL shaders (they can be recompiled with a batch script)

     scene_teapot            the default scene with a teapot model scene_monkeys           a scene with multiple Blender monkey heads scene_material_1        a static scene based on a captured material id map